 Considering the theoretical fundamentals and background sections presented earlier, two hypothesizes were considered:

-hypothesizes 1: extraordinary items is used for income smoothing hypothesize 2: extraordinary items increase income informational content
+hypothesizes 1: extraordinary items is used for income smoothing hypothesize 2: extraordinary items increase income informational content exchange, so this is an applicable-descriptive research.
+The research has performed as semi empirical using previous information.

 2. Methodology